The Summit of the Americas and Venezuela

 However, what now seems more likely is that the US measure - albeit introduced for quite limited reasons following the Venezuelan government’s suppression of opposition protests - will strengthen President Maduro and now threatens to derail improving hemispheric relations.

-Moreover, it threatens to substitute previous criticism within the America’s of the US‘s position on Cuba for new rhetoric about its stance
+Moreover, it threatens to substitute previous criticism within the America’s of the US‘s position on Cuba for new rhetoric about its stance on Venezuela.

 This is to say the least unfortunate.